 The coopted Filipino elites arrogated unto themselves the fruits of revolutionary struggle.
-The founder of the Katipunan was the first victim of katipunan/.
-See also Jim Richardson, The Light of Liberty Documents and Studies on the Katipunan, 1892-1897 (Quezon City: Ateneo de Manila University Press, 2013), 189-92.
+The founder of the Katipunan was the first victim of

 48 The Notes on the Philippine Insurrection (Apuntes Sobre LaInsurrecion Filipina) written by father Evaristo F. Arias to a friend in Spain.
 See Fidel Villarroel, The Dominicans and the Philippine Revolution 1896-1903 (Manila: University of Santo Tomas, 1999), 179.